rcorre/damage_control/README.md

 Make sure you run `git submodule update --init` first to get the allegro sources.

+# How to play

+At the start of a match, you get to pick one of several starting locations.
+Now you just need to survive for a few rounds.
+Each round, you will:

+1. Place turrets within your territory
+2. Fend off enemies, taking them down with your turrets
+3. Place walls to repair the damage done

+If, at the end of a round, you have no territory, you are defeated.
+Territory is defined as an area completely enclosed by walls.
+The more territory you enclose, the more turrets you can place.
+Each turret has limited ammo -- at the end of each round, you gain 6 ammo for each base you have enclosed (bases are the squarish things on the map).

+Don't forget that you can use Q/E (default) to rotate blocks and hold shift (default) to move the cursor faster .

 # Credits:

 - Written in [D](http://dlang.org).